AntonFagerberg/rackla/README.md

 This function will return a `Rackla` type which will contain the results from the request(s) once available or an `:error` tuple in case of failures such non-responding servers or DNS lookup failures.
+Per default, on success, it will only contain the response payload but the entire response can be used by setting the option `:full` to true.

 Options:
+ * `:full` - If set to true, the `Rackla` type will contain a `Rackla.Response` struct with the status code, headers and body (payload), default: false.
  * `:connect_timeout` - Connection timeout limit in milliseconds, default:
  `5_000`.
  * `:receive_timeout` - Receive timeout limit in milliseconds, default: